collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 <!--
 Browser and Local Graphic

-# Organization and User Accounts
+Committing changes in browser versus locally
+* Can do many things in the browser (example: patch)
+* Some changes can be made and committed in the browser, some cannot
+* Example: renaming or moving an image file cannot be done in the browser (perhaps drag and drop)

+* Some things can be done in both browser or command line, some things only by command line locally.
+* Will need to run code locally to view changes, unless dealing with gh-pages and HTML, CSS, JavaScript, or Jekyll

+Can create, add, rename, move file in browser or from command line (images are an exception) Can make a branch by command line or in the browser Images can be drag and drop/upload, but can't rename or move in browser Creating and deleting branches within your repository- branch selector menu, click  NUMBER branches to delete Viewing branches in your repository- branches tab, can delete, change default Create a branch by command line or in the browser below the commit message field.

-- [ ] Create a user account repo
+* How/where d oyou create a user account or organization
-- [ ] Create an organization
-- [ ] Take a user account tour and understand the parts
+* Understand/take tour of the parts of a user account and organization
-- [ ] Take an organizational account tour and understand the parts
-- [ ] Understand how to create teams with permissions
+* Understand how to create teams with permissions
-- [ ] Access your organizational account and dashboard
+* Access your organizational account and dashboard
-- [ ] Create an organizational repo
+* Create an organizational repo
 -->

 </td></tr>